 Luke 16:11-12 says, “So if you have not been trustworthy in handling worldly wealth, who will trust you with true riches?
 And if you have not been trustworthy with someone else’s property, who will give you property of your own?”
 We have the responsibility to use Adriel’s resources wisely and efficiently.
 Cell phones, telephones, agency vehicles, copiers, computers are all examples of Adriel’s resources.
 Adriel is often entrusted with others’ resources which come in many forms, from monetary and time donations to a human life.
 We must be faithful managers of all with which we have been entrusted.

 1st Corinthians 10:31 states, “So whether you eat or drink, or whatever you do, do everything for the glory of God.”
 God wants all people to excel in both what they are and in what they do.
 We cannot love God with all our heart (Matt.
 23:37) without seeking to do our best to the glory of God.
 The pursuit of excellence should be a goal in all that we do, but it must be motivated by the right values, priorities, and motives.

 A spirit of teamwork

-Paul says in First Corinthians 12:14, “The body does not consist of one member but of many.”.
-Adriel is not just one house consultant, teaching parent, director, therapist business administrator, teacher, campus pastor, or CEO.
-We consist of many members who have gifts for understanding scripture, providing therapy, handling money, teaching classes, mentoring young people, maintaining buildings, and caring for children.
+The apostle Paul says in First Corinthians 12:14, “The body does not consist of one member but of many.”
+Adriel is not just one member but many members who have gifts for understanding scripture, providing therapy, handling money, teaching classes, mentoring young people, maintaining buildings, and caring for children.
 While we all have important jobs to perform, we know that we are just one part of a complex and multi-talented team known as Adriel.